Substance Fruits and Greens vs Balance of Nature: Is This Substitute Superior?

 - Raw soybean as an ingredient in the Veggies formula makes it unsuitable for those with a soy allergy, and anyone who wants to avoid this controversial additive.

 - Balance of Nature has a retail price of $89.95 for a 30-day supply.
-That’s more than double the cost of Nature’s Sustenance.
-It’s also around 6 times more expensive than alternatives like JuiceFestiv, which is also made from organic produce .
+That’s more than double the cost of Substance Fruits and Greens.
+It’s also 5 times more expensive than superior alternatives, like Double Wood Daily Fruits and Veggies, available here on their website with much better ingredients, published safety certificates and free delivery.

-Nature’s Sustenance states on their packaging that “pregnant and nursing mothers, as well as individuals with a known medical condition, should consult a physician before using this or any other dietary supplement”.
+Substance states on their packaging that, “pregnant and nursing mothers, as well as individuals with a known medical condition, should consult a physician before using this or any other dietary supplement.”

-They don’t list any specific side effects from taking Fruits + Greens and few would be expected from freeze-dried whole food powder capsules like this.
+They don’t list any specific side effects from taking Fruits and Greens and few would be expected from freeze-dried whole food powder capsules like this.

-Reading through customer reviews on Nature’s Sustenance there were no common themes of negative effects that I could find.
+Reading through customer reviews on these vitamins there were no common negative effects that I could find.
 This is a much newer product than Balance of Nature though and has a lot less consumer feedback.

-Most of the ingredients in Fruits and Veggies should not cause negative effects for the vast majority of people.
+Most of the ingredients in Fruits & Veggies should not cause unwanted effects for the vast majority of people.
 There are a few themes that emerge however in the thousands of ratings by customers on Amazon.

-The most common two Balance of Nature complaints I could see were about heartburn or an upset stomach after taking the capsules.
+The most common complaints I could see were about heartburn or an upset stomach after taking the capsules.
 Heartburn is most likely due to taking them on an empty stomach which is not recommended.

 The garlic, onion and cruciferous vegetables in the Veggies product could cause some gas and bloating for sensitive individuals.
 This side effect is usually temporary and resolves after a day or two of use.